zippoobbiz/zippoobbiz.github.io/source/_posts/Cloud-Dataproc.md

 The scripts are designed for all nodes(including master and worker), you can specify the package to be installed for different ROLEs in the scripts dataproc install datalab as default?

+### Hadoop Eco system

+##### Oozie
+Oozie is a workflow scheduler system to manage Apache Hadoop jobs.

+##### Sqoop
+Transfers large amounts of data into hfs from relational databases such as MySQL.
+It is a transferring framework.

+##### Pig
+Pig is a high level scripting language that is used with Apache Hadoop.
+Pig enables data workers to write complex data transformations without knowing Java.
+Pig’s simple SQL-like scripting language is called Pig Latin, and appeals to developers already familiar with scripting languages and SQL.

+##### Hive
+Apache Hive is an open-source data warehouse system for querying and analyzing large datasets stored in HDFS.
+Hive supports HiveQL which is like SQL, HiveQL is then translated to map-reduce jobs in the background.
+Map-reduce is a data processing technique used commonly to extract, transform and load data on Hadoop